 Not all acne is created equal.
-It’s important to understand the various ways that acne can present as so you know which ingredients to treat it with.
-There’s a range of acne that differs from easily treatable to chronic.
-Read on to learn about the types of acne and how to identify which type you have.
+It’s important to understand the various kinds of acne that can appear so you know which ingredients to treat it with.
+There’s a range of acne types, falling along a spectrum from easily treatable to chronic.
+These are broken down into two categories which have distinct features.

 The two kinds of acne